thoeve/ptnotifications/README.md

 If you already have Profit Trailer running on the same machine you can ignore this.

 Make sure you have Java 8 (1.8.0_131 and up) installed on your computer.
-(Java 9 will not work) Windows & Linux require Java 8 JRE - [Download](https://www.java.com/en/download/) Mac OSX requires Java 8 JDK - [Download](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.htm)
+(Java 9 will not work).
+Windows & Linux require Java 8 JRE - [Download](https://www.java.com/en/download/).
+Mac OSX requires Java 8 JDK - [Download](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.htm).

 ### License